kennethlarsen/blog/content/rust-cli.md

 date: Mon Sep 30 2019 20:31:28 GMT+0200 (Central European Summer Time)
 tags:
   - learning-rust
+excerpt: Learn how to distribute a Rust binary on NPM
 ---

 Recently I published a CLI tool called [baelte](https://github.com/kennethlarsen/baelte).
 It's written in Rust, and it's aimed at frontend developers who make applications using Svelte.
 I wanted to write it in Rust as a learning project but also to utilize the performance benefits which Rust provides over Node.